flyingoctopus/Mastonaut/README.md

 ## About

 This is a fork of **Mastonaut** by @brunophilipe, whose original marketing page you can still look at [here](https://mastonaut.app).
+His latest version 1.3.9 can still be [installed from the App Store](https://apps.apple.com/us/app/mastonaut/id1450757574).

+### Some features since 1.3.9

+(As of 1.6.0.)

+#### Accessibility

+* Assorted accessibility improvements

+#### Composing

+* Edit your toots
+* Autocomplete for hashtags (1.3.9 already had autocomplete for user names)

+#### Notifications

+* Filter notifications by type (for example, to only see mentions)

+#### Search

+* Search for (already known) toots by text or their URL

+#### Timeline

+* Pull to refresh
+* View a list as a column
+* View your favorites or bookmarks as a column

+#### Viewing

+* See if a toot has been edited, and view previous versions

 ## 👩🏽‍💻 End Users: Install

-To use it, you probably want a pre-built release.
-The current one is 1.5 and can be downloaded [here](https://github.com/chucker/Mastonaut/releases/download/app-1.5.0/Mastonaut-1.5.0.zip).
+To use it, you just want to [download 1.6 here](https://github.com/chucker/Mastonaut/releases/download/app-1.6.0/Mastonaut-1.6.0.zip).

 ## 🗺️ Roadmap

 This is purely a hobbyist effort, so I can't really promise anything.
-We can look back at the road so far:

-**April 2022:** the code was made open-source

-**August 2022:** this fork's first minor release

-**November 2022 through January 2023:** on average one release per month
+I try to do a new release every month or two.

 ## 👩🏻‍🌾 Developers: Build